About The Blog

 Who The Heck is Debbie Galante Block

-If you don’t know me, let me introduce myself.
+If this is the first time you are discovering me, let me introduce myself.
 Remember when the teacher asked you to write an essay and every one groaned?
 I didn’t!
 I officially said that I wanted to be a writer in 4th grade.
 I didn’t know what that meant until I went to college and realized journalism was my passion.
-Specifically, music journalism.
-It took some years and some writing for technical publications until I met Randy Savicky, then editor of Pro Sound News!
+Barbara Walters is my hero although music journalism is my specific passion, It took some years and some writing for technical publications until I met Randy Savicky, then editor of Pro Sound News!
 Working fulltime during the day writing about chemicals and recycling, I was also writing articles about music at night for Pro Sound News.